Composability is currently an Early Access Feature in Alpha status.

 }

 Here, there is only a transfer.out command but no transfer.in command.
-This is because the participants of contract stakeholders automatically try to transfer-in the contract to the target domain so that the contract becomes usable again.
-The domain parameter transfer-exclusivity-timeout on the target domain specifies how long they wait before they attempt to do so.
+This is because the participants of contract stakeholders automatically try to transfer-in the contract to the target sync domain so that the contract becomes usable again.
+The sync domain parameter transfer-exclusivity-timeout on the target sync domain specifies how long they wait before they attempt to do so.
 Before the timeout, only the initiator of the transfer is allowed to transfer-in the contract.
 This reduces contention for contracts with many stakeholders, as the initiator normally completes the transfer before all other stakeholders simultaneously attempt to transfer-in the contract.
-On the paint domain, this timeout is set to two seconds in the configuration file.
+On the paint sync domain, this timeout is set to two seconds in the configuration file.
 Therefore, the utils.retry_until_true normally succeeds within the allotted ten seconds.

-Setting the transfer-exclusivity-timeout to 0 as on the iou domain disables automatic transfer-in.
+Setting the transfer-exclusivity-timeout to 0 as on the iou sync domain disables automatic transfer-in.
 This is why the above transfer of the paint offer had to be completed manually.
-Manual completion is also needed if the automatic transfer-in fails, e.g., due to timeouts on the target domain.
+Manual completion is also needed if the automatic transfer-in fails, e.g., due to timeouts on the target sync domain.
 Automatic transfer-in therefore is a safety net that reduces the risk that the contract gets stuck in transit.

 Continuing the existing workflows

-The painter now owns an IOU on the iou domain and the entered paint agreement resides on the paint domain.
+The painter now owns an IOU on the iou sync domain and the entered paint agreement resides on the paint sync domain.
 Accordingly, the existing workflows for IOUs and paint agreements can be used unchanged.
 For example, the painter can call the IOU.

 // Painter converts the Iou into cash